Edible Ebble

 Date: April – November 2023

-Cherry Truluck has been appointed Artist in Residence for the Chase and Chalke Landscape Partnership in the Cranborne Chase Area of Outstanding Natural Beauty.
-Throughout 2023 she will be undertaking a project called Edible Ebble.
+In 2023, Cherry Truluck was Artist in Residence for the Chase and Chalke Landscape Partnership in the Cranborne Chase National Landscape, delivering her project Edible Ebble.

-Edible Ebble is a series of 10 interactive food experiences along the River Ebble which connect people to the chalk stream landscape, ecology and seasonality through their own appetite and metabolism.
-Each 2-3 hr ‘workshop’ will focus on a different food type associated with the story of the Ebble.
-From diminished supplies of wild river trout and watercess, to the ghosts of heritage cereal crops once processed at the rivers 11 mills, now replaced by monocropped grain accused of causing fertiliser run-off into the fragile chalk stream.
-Participants will join the artist by the riverside at a purpose-built mobile kitchen to create dishes which further entangle their own experiences, culture and heritage with the story of the river.
-Local experts and elders will join workshops to share knowledge at risk of being lost about local food traditions and stories.
+Edible Ebble centred on a series of interactive food experiences along the River Ebble which connected people to the chalk stream landscape, ecology and seasonality through their own appetite and metabolism.
+Each ‘workshop’ focused on a different key ingredient associated with the story of the Ebble, from diminished supplies of wild river trout and watercress, to the ghosts of heritage cereal crops once processed at the rivers 11 mills.
+Participants came together at a local community Hub to gather ideas and ingredients and then joined Cherry by the riverside at a purpose-built mobile kitchen to create dishes which further entangled their own experiences, culture and heritage with the story of the river.

 COLLABORATORS/PARTNERS